OpenLMLab/F-Eval/postprocess/README.md

 # Postprocess

-This folder contains the postprocess of the results computed by Opencompass.
-The code of F-Eval in Opencompass is coming soon.

-## Merge Results
+After getting original results by OpenCompass, you can get the original results of each dataset in `results` folder.

-Since the results of some subtasks are computed by different scripts, we need to merge them into a single file.
+Since the results of some subtasks are computed by different languages, we need to merge them into a single file by running `merge_results.py`.
+Then we need to normalize them into the same scale by `normalize.py` to get the final score.

-## Normalize Results

-The results of different subtasks are in different scales.
-We need to normalize them into the same scale.